FlavorSoft/CryptoTune/README.md

 ```

 See file **"start.bat"** for a list of available parameters or see below list:
+* --algo <-a>: define which algorithm to mine, default is "ethash"
 * --mode <-t>: Defines which optimization mode for power limit should be applied, "--mode 0" (Efficiency) "--mode 1 (Speed)
 * --devices <-d>: list of GPUs by id that should be tuned, seperated by commas e.g. "--devices 0,1,2,3"
 * --fans <-f>: speed of fans in percentage per GPU, separated by commas e.g. "--fans 70,66,50,80"